HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 tests for the larger range of data.

-When this happens you need tools to generate something more specific, and those requirements don't match naturally to types.
+When this happens you need tools to generate something more specific, and those requirements don't map naturally to types.

 Consider writing this code based on types instead: